Have Questions?

 901-813-8930

-Hope Restored Counseling is devoted to assisting the people of Covington and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Hope Restored Counseling is devoted to assisting the people of Covington, Tennessee and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 As such, Hope Restored Counseling accommodates a wide variety of services in line with their belief of treatments that work - including detox facilities, short term drug addiction treatment, intensive outpatient treatment, long term addiction treatment centers, inpatient drug abuse treatment and others.

 Hope Restored Counseling also feels that it is crucial that every individual client gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment modalities, including matrix model, trauma-related counseling, substance abuse counseling approach, trauma therapy, behavior modification, motivational interviewing and others.
 Additionally, Hope Restored Counseling is specialized in self-help groups, persons who have experienced sexual abuse, domestic violence, residential beds for client's children, housing services, programs for the hearing impaired, as well as other special programs.
 In general, the treatment methods that this alcohol and drug treatment facility uses aims to provide positive and lasting change for each individual.